This post is part of the series Malaysia

 Located in front of the Menara KL Tower, the Upside-Down house is one of the newest attractions and more of a funny thing to do than a must see place in KL!
 It is a place where you can escape the heat and make some cool Upside-Down photos 😉

-There are so many reasons on why you should visit the beautiful capital of Malaysia!
+There are so many reasons why you should visit the beautiful capital of Malaysia!
 I hope I’ll have the opportunity to visit Kuala Lumpur again 🙂

 Have you been to Kuala Lumpur?
 What is your favourite must-visit place in this beautiful city?